Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/step2.md

     -compile
 ```

-The generated device tree files are located in build/vck190_custom_dt/psv_cortexa72_0/device_tree_domain/bsp path.You can find the system.dtb file in step2_sw/build/vck190_custom_dt/psv_cortexa72_0/device_tree_domain/bsp/ directory.
+The generated device tree files are located in ``build/vck190_custom_dt/psv_cortexa72_0/device_tree_domain/bsp`` path.
+You can find the ``system.dtb`` file in ``step2_sw/build/vck190_custom_dt/psv_cortexa72_0/device_tree_domain/bsp/`` directory.

 ### Creating the Vitis Platform

 The Vitis platform creation workflow for DFX platforms is almost identical to the flat platform with the following exceptions

-1. The platform creation can only be down with XSCT.
-Vitis IDE doesn't support to create DFX platforms.
+- The platform creation can only be created with XSCT.
+Vitis IDE does not support to create DFX platforms.

-2. When creating the DFX platform, both static XSA and RP XSA are required.
-Static XSA will be used to create boot.bin.
-RP XSA will be used to link acceleration kernels.
+- When creating the DFX platform, both static XSA and RP XSA are required.
+Static XSA will be used to create ``boot.bin``.
+RP XSA is used to link acceleration kernels.

-#### Prepare for Platform Packaging
+### Prepare for Platform Packaging

-User should prepare the following components before creating the platform.
+You should prepare the following components before creating the platform.

 | Component                                     | Conventional Path or Filename                         | Description                                                   |
 | --------------------------------------------- | ----------------------------------------------------- | ------------------------------------------------------------- |